casper-wjs/General-assembly-projects/capstone/readme.md

 Using our best model (XG Boost) to interpret the feature importance:

-1. Overall, we had more physical housing features such as floor level, age, flat type, floor area which were ranked higher in importance compared to distance-based features.
+1. Overall, we had more physical housing features such as flat type and flat model, followed by location based features like the town in which the HDB apartments were found in.
+Interestingly, a feature like floor area did not make it onto the list.

-2. Storey of the HDB unit had the most influence in price, For further analysis, we could try to get our hands on transactions which provide the actual floors, which could result in a different outcome
+2. Specifically, flat types like executive, 2-room, 3-room and 5-room were in the top 5 features.
+Flat types generally would correlate with the area of the apartments and made logical sense to be present in the list.

+3. We noticed that towns located in the central part of Singapore made it into the list (with the exception of Woodlands), which plays into the perception that well located real estate would greatly influence its price.

-3. Proximity to nearest mall and schools: an expected observation as home owners would naturally seek for convenience having nearby amenities.
-Interestingly, proximity to malls were ranked higher in importance than schools and mrt stations
+3. Interestingly, proximity to nearest mall was the only distance based feature making into the list, which meant that proximity to malls had a greater influence in price than proximity to schools and mrt stations.

-4. Age correlates negatively with price and it is unsurprising that it is a top ranking features.
+4. age correlates negatively with price and it is unsurprising that it is a top ranking features.
 Furthermore, considering that HDBs are leasehold in nature, it would be natural that people would want to buy newer flats, thus an important feature

-5. year_index: this was an engineered feature, meant to account for inflationary effects and how the change in each year had an impact on prices.
-Demand for resale HBDs were unusually high in 2020 and 2021 due to the longer delays in BTO projects and cheaper housing loans from low interest rates

 ### Conclusion